Deep Dish on Global Affairs Podcast

 Join Council President and CEO Leslie Vinjamuri as she speaks with thought leaders, journalists, and experts shaping global affairs.
 Together, they go beyond the headlines, explaining how events unfolded, why they matter, and what to watch for.
 Can global trade survive the shock of Trump's tariffs?
 What's behind the global race for AI dominance?

-Follow the conversation every Thursday—subscribe on Apple Podcasts, Spotify or Amazon Music.
+Follow the conversation every Thursday—subscribe on Apple Podcasts, Spotify or Amazon Music and watch the video podcast on YouTube.

 The trick is how we stay engaged and stay positive...the simplest solution is just to cut off our access to the media entirely, but that is obviously highly problematic for all of us who care about the world and want to be engaged citizens.